SaulBurgos/easyLocator/README.md

 **markerClustererOptions (object):**  Marker clusterer options

-**openInfowindowAfterClick (boolean):**  If you what open the infowindows after click on ine item in the list.
+**openInfowindowAfterClick (boolean):**  If you want open the infowindows after click on ine item in the list.

 **myLocations (array objects):**  array of object with your locations instead of the Google Spreadsheed.